TomBurdge/tipitaka/README.md

 Project status:
 * Data engineering - I have made a multi-zone data-model, which processes the data to be ingested for machine learning.
+* For clustering, I will use an open-source tool `Metaflow` alongside AWS services (S3 & Batch).
+Unfortunately, this will make cloning and replicating the results from the directory more difficult.
+But the advantages of convenient horizontal and vertical scaling is too great.
+* I will finish with a writeup of my results.
+Hopefully, this will one day be published...

 There are still some English language words passing through to the final stage.
 I will correct this before I begin performing extensive clustering (initial clustering results, however, look promising).